TotalMiner/totalminer.github.io/lua/functions/history/add_clan_history.md

 ## add_clan_history

-### Add or subtract a value to/from the context player's clan's history.
+Add or subtract a value to/from the context player's clan's history.

 ___

 Spec:

 ```lua
 add_clan_history(
 	key,
 	value)
 ```

-## Parameters:
+## Parameters

 - `key:` The key/name of the history record
 - `value:` The number to add to the history record.
 Use a negative number for subtraction

 ___

 ### [back](../history)